Refinancing to lower my repayments

 Refinancing can give you a better deal.
 For many borrowers, their existing loan may no longer have a competitive rate or have the features needed to reduce interest charges.

 Refinancing to lower your repayments is popular but you’ll need some help to make sure there’s no hidden costs and your new loan is structured properly.

-The three most basic ways to lower your repayments are by either finding a lower interest rate, adjusting your repayment frequency or by using loan features that you’re old loan didn’t have.
+The three most basic ways to lower repayments are by finding a lower interest rate, adjusting your repayment frequency or by using loan features that your old loan didn’t have.

 Should I refinance my home loan to find a lower interest rate?

 Finding a lower interest rate may not be too difficult but to make the switch worthwhile you’ll have to factor in the added costs of changing your home loan product.

 A lender may have a much lower interest rate than your existing rate but a high fee to establish the loan, making it more costly to refinance with that lender.